 Keep Water Drinkable

 If freezing water is a problem where you live, consider getting a heater for the water.
 They actually make heaters for chicken water containers.
 Tuck it inside your water container, or sit the container on top (depending on the style you get) and it will keep the water from freezing.
 You can do something similar with a heated dog water dish (which is actually a cheaper option).
 Water is as essential to chickens in winter as in any other season.
+Or, even cheaper yet, make your own water heater for just a few dollars and a couple of minutes time.

 Chickens like to be dry and protected from the wind.
 Adding plastic (or a tarp or a shower curtain, etc.) to the outside of the chicken run will cut down on those things significantly.